HL7-DaVinci/CRD/README.md

 1. Build the code
   * `gradle build`

 Visit the [server README](server/README.md) to see how to run the server or the [request-generator README](request-generator/README.md) for information on running these subprojects.

 ## Setting up a KeyCloak instance
+*Note: We are currently reworking how the `server` project interacts with Keycloak.
+As such, these instructions are out of date.
+They will be updated when that work is finished.*

 If you want to test CRD in a secure fashion using OAuth, you will need to install and configure Keycloak.
 The following instructions are for configuring Keycloak for all subprojects in the RI:

 1. Download and unzip KeyCloak Server from [here](https://www.keycloak.org/downloads.html)